 Giving Compass’ Take:

-• #MeToo and #TimesUp leaders are working to reframe sexual misconduct as a systemic problem in order to better address the root causes.
+• Monika Johnson Hostler and Moira O’Neil report that #MeToo and #TimesUp leaders are working to reframe sexual violence as a systemic problem in order to better address the root causes.

 • How does an individual behavior narrative undermine the success of attempts to address sexual misconduct?
 What changes need to happen to achieve a cultural and systemic change?

 • Learn how donors can make an impact.